theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything.md

 non-modern-folk: too simple minded to attribute self-conscious social projects

-anthroplogogists describe societies as being in a eternal present.
+anthropologists describe societies as being in a eternal present.

 British in Asia: change was illegal